publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schXXX–C/m__us_usc_t25_s713f.md

         (6) the State of Oregon shall exercise criminal and civil jurisdiction over the reservation, and over the individuals on the reservation, in accordance with [section 1162 of title 18][/us/usc/t18/s1162] and [section 1360 of title 28][/us/usc/t28/s1360], respectively; and

-        (7) any Federal real property transferred for the benefit of the tribe, pursuant to any reservation plan developed under subsection (a) of this section, shall come only from available public lands administered under the Federal Land Policy and Management Act of 1976 ([43 U.S.C.
+        (7) any Federal real property transferred for the benefit of the tribe, pursuant to any reservation plan developed under subsection (a), shall come only from available public lands administered under the Federal Land Policy and Management Act of 1976 ([43 U.S.C.
 1701][/us/usc/t43/s1701]), and from lands held in trust by the United States for the tribe or for individual Indians.

     (d) __Appendix to plan submitted to the Congress__

-    The Secretary shall append to the plan submitted to the Congress under subsection (a) of this section a detailed statement—
+    The Secretary shall append to the plan submitted to the Congress under subsection (a) a detailed statement—

-        (1) describing the manner in which the Secretary notified all interested parties in accordance with subsection (b) of this section;
+        (1) describing the manner in which the Secretary notified all interested parties in accordance with subsection (b);

-        (2) naming each individual and official consulted in accordance with subsection (b) of this section;
+        (2) naming each individual and official consulted in accordance with subsection (b);

         (3) summarizing the testimony received by the Secretary pursuant to any such consultation; and